grnet/synnefo/docs/quick-install-admin-guide.rst

    # apt-get install snf-cyclades-app

+.. warning:: Make sure you have installed ``python-gevent`` version >= 0.13.6.
+    This version is available at squeeze-backports and can be installed by
+    running: ``apt-get install -t squeeze-backports python-gevent``

-If the package installs successfully, then Cyclades and Plankton are installed and we proceed with their configuration.
+If all packages install successfully, then Cyclades and Plankton are installed and we proceed with their configuration.